‘Une des valeurs principales de l’Islam, c’est la bienfaisance envers ses parents’

 Helen, Chairperson of the European Working Group of People with Dementia, is a strong self-advocate of a human rights-based approach to dementia.
 Her testimony echoes the difficulties faced by persons

 Persons with disabilities face a number of barriers in people’s attitudes, built environment and institutions which prevent their full and equal participation in all aspects of life.
-COFACE – FAMILIES EUROPE
+COFACE – FAMILIES EUROPE90% of all blind and partially sighted Europeans are over 60

 Nearly 90% of all blind and partially sighted Europeans are over the age of 60.
 This is why the European Union of the Blind provides a resource section on older